dsyph3r/symblog-docs/docs/extending-the-model-blog-comments.rst

 --------

 This chapter will build on the blog model we defined in the previous chapter.
 We will create the comment model, which will handle comments for blog posts.
-Will will be introduced to creating relationships between models, as a blog post can contain many comments.
+We will be introduced to creating relationships between models, as a blog post can contain many comments.
 We will use the Doctrine 2 QueryBuilder and Doctrine 2 Repository classes to retrieve entities from the database.
 The concept of